CS342/2024-Stronger/README.md

 Theo: Augmenting Account.
 Weekly summary on Home Page.
 Workout Selection, Workout day and week selection.
 Logic for determining current week and curreent exercise day.
 Tulika: ProBot (chatbot for logging in protein intake).
 Protein ring on Home Page.
 Weekly Stats view for weekly protein intake.
 Logic for storing and retrieving protein data from Firestore.

+Tulika: ProBot (chatbot for logging in protein intake).
+Protein ring on Home Page.
+Weekly Stats view for weekly protein intake.
+Logic for storing and retrieving protein data from Firestore.